-- 2.6.1.
-In February 2021 the LGPS Scheme Advisory Board (SAB) published the Phase 3 outcomes of its review of governance in the LGPS.
-The Fund has reviewed its governance processes against the recommendations made by the SAB and has identified areas where its governance structures and processes could be improved.
-The LPB have been tasked with monitoring the Fund's response to the Good Governance Review to help ensure the Fund complies with any amendments to the regulatory requirements for the LGPS arising from the Review and reports back on this to the Pensions Committee.
-All actions currently possible have been completed, with the remainder awaiting the publication of Statutory Guidance. - 2.6.2.
-In preparation for the transfer of Administering Authority responsibilities as part of local government reorganisation in Cumbria, the Fund will be reviewing its governance arrangements.
-The findings of this work will form the basis for recommendations for the governance structure for the Fund post 31st March 2023.
+2.6.1.
+In February 2021 the LGPS Scheme Advisory Board (SAB) published the Phase 3 outcomes of its review of governance in the LGPS14.
+The Fund has reviewed its governance processes against the recommendations made by the SAB and has identified areas where its governance structures and processes could be improved15.
+The LPB have been tasked with monitoring the Fund's response to the Good

-https://lgpsboard.org/index.php/good-governance
+14 https://lgpsboard.org/index.php/good-governance